 Safety and data security is of utmost priority for the Mattermost community.
 If you are a security researcher and have discovered a security vulnerability in our code base, we appreciate your help in disclosing it to us in a responsible manner.

-- Please email email@example.com to report any security vulnerabilities found in our community test server, any of the open source code bases maintained by Mattermost, or any of our commercial offerings.
+- Please email email@example.com or complete an online form to report any security vulnerabilities found in our community test server, any of the open source code bases maintained by Mattermost, or any of our commercial offerings.

 - Please refrain from requesting compensation for reporting vulnerabilities.